wtsi-hgi/yascp/output.md

    ```
    </details>

-🔴**Please, check the structure of concordances folder.
-Test dataset makes only all_variants_description.tsv file**
 - **concordances**
    The `concordances` contains statistics describing how confident the cell-inferred genotype aligns with the reference genotypes.
    <details>